cyberstalkers/MSBA/Capstone Project/README.md

 Python & R

 **Content**
 *Optimization_Model.Rmd* : Framework for solving convex optimization based on the package Rdonlp2.
-Although all the parameters are faked here, it can be applied to optimization problems with multiple situations, by replacing the original independent variables and constraints with yours.
+Although all the parameters are faked here, it can be applied to optimization problems with multiple situations, by replacing the original independent variables,constraints and model with yours.

 *Additional_temperature_API.py*: A program to obtain historical temperature data through a free API called [Nowapi](https://www.nowapi.com/api/weather.history).
 Note that data extraction only allows 200 times/h.